bottkars/labbuildr/docs/appendix/common_docker_registry.md

 ##### requires : docker daemon on windows, minimum 17.06

 ### Setup:
-install a docker host for your registry. in my example, i deploy a docker registry on a Photon Containerhost in labbuildr use the command:
+install a docker host for your registry. in my example, i deploy a docker registry on a Photon Containerhost
+for labbuildr, you can use use the command:
 ```Powershell
 .\install-photon.ps1 -docker_registry
 ```